Incognito/rumprun_wiki_wiki/Platforms:-Xen-DomU.md

 It was the third platform supported by rump kernels after userspace and the Linux kernel, and was the first platform to support a full application stack.

-The source code is available from [the repository](http://repo.rumpkernel.org/rumpuser-xen) with further information available from [[the wiki|Repo:-rumpuser-xen]].
+The source code is available from [the repository](http://repo.rumpkernel.org/rumprun-xen) with further information available from [[the wiki|Repo:-rumprun-xen]].